-Equalities Minister denies Section 35 order undermines Holyrood's autonomy and says public opinion is with UK Government
+Equalities minister denies Section 35 order undermines Holyrood's autonomy and says public opinion is with UK Government

 She said: “As you can see during the reactions of their leadership contest, which I won’t go into because it’s not my business, that public opinion is on the side of the UK Government.”

-Ms Badenoch said: “We had conversations with Scottish ministers, but the template of interaction when bills are going through is that we in Westminster don’t interfere.

-"We believe in a devolution and we could see that there were very clear attempts from within the Scottish Parliament across, all parties, to try and look at issues that were raised about the bill and how it would impact the general UK settlement on the Gender Recognition Act and that should have been sufficient.
+Ms Badenoch said: "We believe in a devolution and we could see that there were very clear attempts from within the Scottish Parliament across, all parties, to try and look at issues that were raised about the Bill and how it would impact the general UK settlement on the Gender Recognition Act and that should have been sufficient.

-“We saw many amendments which would have been quite helpful or rejected and I had a call with Shona Robinson, I know the Secretary of State for Scotland also had calls with his counterpart, where we expressed concerns about that policy in general terms, but in terms of trying to intervene to stop it getting to a Section 35, that is the responsibility for the Scottish Government, not for us.”
+“We saw many amendments which would have been quite helpful or rejected and I had a call with [social justice secretary] Shona Robinson – I know the Secretary of State for Scotland also had calls with his counterpart – where we expressed concerns about that policy in general terms.
+But in terms of trying to intervene to stop it getting to a section 35, that is the responsibility for the Scottish Government, not for us.”

 The former Tory leadership contender also revealed there had been no further conversations about how the Scottish Government could move forward with gender recognition reform.